 Breakthrough nonsurgical treatment for severe gum disease!

-Dr. Lee Sheldon has special expertise in nonsurgical perioscopy gum care.
+Our doctors and hygienists have special expertise in the nonsurgical procedure called "Perioscopy."
 The Perioscope is a tiny camera, or endoscope, used to explore and visualize the periodontal pocket, producing an image of a diseased tooth's root.
-In fact, it is the only instrument that allows visualization of your pocket below the gumline.
-And we are one of only 100 offices in the world with such an instrument.
+And we are one of only about 100 offices in the USA with such an instrument.

 This is a revolutionary treatment option for gum disease, and it often eliminates the need for gum surgery.
 The Perioscope features miniaturized video technology, which is what enables us to diagnose and treat areas below the gumline without the discomfort of surgery.
 It is the most advanced nonsurgical periodontal treatment in dentistry today.